The short answer

 The devil tempts the hungry Christ with bread - Mosaic in Basilica di San Marco

 If the human being is composed of three parts, how should those parts be organized?
-This is one of those timeless human questions, and the answer that’s been given by the greatest thinkers in Western history is that even though all three of these parts are equally important and equally you, not all of them have the same job, and they can’t (and shouldn’t) all be in charge of you.
-In order for the human being to be in harmony with itself, there has to be a hierarchy of these parts, namely, that the "lower" faculties (the body) need to be obedient to the "higher" faculties (the heart and mind).
-The early Christians did not disregard the body as something unimportant or evil – Christ truly had a body, after all – but they said that the body and its needs needed to be obedient to the other two parts.
-You might say that the body is the “youngest brother” among the mind and the heart.
+This question is timeless, and the answer that’s been given by the greatest thinkers in Western history is that even though all three of these parts are equally important and equally you, not all of them have the same job, and they shouldn’t all be in charge of you.
+For the human being to be in harmony with itself, there must be a hierarchy of these parts: the "lower" faculties (the body) need to be obedient to the "higher" faculties (the heart and mind).
+The early Christians did not disregard the body as something unimportant or evil—Christ truly had a body, after all—but they said that the body and its needs must be obedient to the other two parts.
+You might say that the body is the “youngest brother” of the mind and the heart.

-This makes sense given the nature of the body.
+This idea makes sense given the nature of the body.
 The body's needs tend to be intense, urgent, and short-sighted.
 When you’re thirsty, you want water.
 When you’re hungry, you want food.
 When you feel sexual urges, you want sex.
-The body doesn’t really ask questions like, “is it good for me to eat this particular thing at this particular time?” or “should I really be having sex with this person at this time?” because the body doesn’t really think – it just wants.
+The body doesn’t really ask questions like, “is it good for me to eat this particular thing at this particular time?” or “should I really be having sex with this person at this time?” because the body doesn’t really think—it just wants.

 Naturally, if you always obeyed these impulses you’d live a very short-sighted life and probably get yourself into a lot of trouble.
 You certainly wouldn’t have much self-control.
-In fact, the early Christians recognized that if you always gratified your body’s desires, you wouldn’t be a free person – you’d be a complete slave to your impulses.
-Anyone with an addiction or bad habit knows that they actually have less freedom over their actions, not more.
+In fact, the early Christians recognized that if you always gratified your body’s desires, you wouldn’t be a free person: you’d be a complete slave to your impulses.
+Anyone with an addiction or bad habit knows that they have less freedom over their actions.

 The goal, of course, is not to disregard or ignore the body, but to achieve self-mastery.
-The way you do this is by training your self-control through the temporary denial of the body’s impulses.
-This is the essence of sexual fasting, or any kind of fast.
-You don’t completely abandon food, drink, and sex – all of which are inherently good things.
-But you also don’t want to lose your self-control and become enslaved to your body.
-Those things simply need to be put in their proper place.
-Only then can you be in harmony with yourself and – in the language of the early Christians – become a more whole person.
+It require you to train your self-control through the temporary denial of your body’s impulses.
+This training is the essence of sexual fasting, or any kind of fast.
+You don’t completely abandon food, drink, and sex—all of which are inherently good things that need to be put in their proper place, so you don't lose your self-control and become enslaved to your body.
+Only then can you be in harmony with yourself and, in the language of the early Christians, become a more whole person.

 Subscribe